 Why the dividend distribution tax should be abolished?

-The present system of taxation of dividend in the hands of company/ mutual funds was reintroduced by the Finance Act, 2003 (with effect from the assessment year 2004-2005) since it was easier to collect tax at a single point and the new system was leading to increase in compliance burden.
-However, with the advent of technology and easy tracking system available, the justification for current system of taxation of dividend has outlived itself.
+The present system of taxation of dividend in the hands of the company/ mutual funds was reintroduced by the Finance Act, 2003 (with effect from the assessment year 2004-2005) since it was easier to collect tax at a single point and the new system was leading to increase in compliance burden.
+However, with the advent of technology and an easy tracking system available, the justification for the current system of taxation of dividends has outlived itself.

-In view of above, it is proposed to carry out amendments so that dividend or income from units are taxable in the hands of shareholders or unit holders at the applicable rate and the domestic company or specified company or mutual funds are not required to pay any DDT.
+Given above, it is proposed to carry out amendments so that dividends or income from units are taxable in the hands of shareholders or unitholders at the applicable rate and the domestic company or specified company or mutual funds are not required to pay any DDT.

 Impact of the dividend distribution tax (DDT) abolishment on Different Stakeholders:

 Now, Indian companies are not required to pay dividend distribution tax on their distributable profits.
 So, the shareholders will get their full share of profit and not after the Net of dividend Distribution Tax.

 The benefit of abolished DDT will depend on the tax bracket that the individual investors fall into.
 Few examples have been given below:

 - Resident individuals who are subject to nil tax or at the effective tax rate of 10%: Benefit the most from the DDT abolishment, with nil or 10% outgo as earlier they had to forgo a 20.56% tax as DDT at the company level.